This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Qatar.

 Further to Article 19 of the Arbitration Law, parties are free to decide the rules of evidence that would apply to the arbitration.
 The tribunal has the authority to determine questions of admissibility, relevance and weight of evidence, subject to the rules agreed by the parties.

 Subject to the tribunal’s permission, the tribunal or the parties can request the court’s assistance in the collection of evidence.
-Arbitral proceedings can be stayed pending the court’s assistance.
+Arbitral proceedings can be stayed pending the court’s assistance: see Article 27(1) of the Arbitration Law.

-Having said that, if the court agrees to the request for assistance, it can exercise the rights accorded to it under the Civil and Commercial Procedures Law (Law No. 13 of 1990), including the summoning of witnesses and penal sanctions for witnesses who fail to respond.
+Having said that, if the court agrees to the request for assistance, it can exercise the rights accorded to it under the Civil and Commercial Procedures Law (Law No. 13 of 1990), including the summoning of witnesses and penal sanctions for witnesses who fail to respond: see Article 27(2) of the Arbitration Law.

 What ethical codes and other professional standards, if any, apply to counsel and arbitrators conducting proceedings in your country?